ztroop/wave-reader-utils/README.md

 [![PyPI version](https://badge.fury.io/py/wave-reader.svg)](https://badge.fury.io/py/wave-reader)
 [![PyPI downloads](https://img.shields.io/pypi/dm/wave-reader)](https://pypi.org/project/wave-reader/)

-## Summary
+## Wave Reader Utilities

+The `Airthings Wave` is a series of devices that track Radon levels in the home.
+Radon is a radioactive gas that comes from the breakdown of uranium in soil and rock.
+It's invisible, odourless and tasteless.

-This is an **unofficial** Airthings Wave library designed to provide tools and information around device communication.
-The library wouldn't be possible without the existing scripts available by Airthings and contribution of others.
+This is an **unofficial** Airthings Wave community library designed to provide utilities and interface for device communication.
+The library wouldn't be possible without the existing efforts from Airthings and the contribution of others.
 See [documentation](https://ztroop.github.io/wave-reader-utils/) for more information.

-This library uses `bleak` as a dependency instead of `bluepy` for platform cross-compatibility and support for asynchronous operation.

 ## Goals

-These are the goals for this project, _in no particular order_:

-- [x] Support platform cross-compatibility.
-Windows, Mac and Linux.
+- Using `bleak` as a dependency for platform cross-compatibility and support for asynchronous operation.
-- [x] Support WavePlus, Wave (Version 2) and Wave Mini devices.
+- Support for major models: Wave+, Wave, Wave (Version 2) and Wave Mini devices.
-- [x] Support operation across multiple devices asynchronously.
-- [x] Code testing, linting, type hinting, formatting and coverage reporting.
+- Code testing, coverage reporting, linting, type hinting, and formatting.
-- [x] Discover all Wave devices or inherit WaveDevice class for sensor readings.
-- [x] Support other devices like Wave (Version 1).
-- [ ] Add View Plus support.
-- [ ] Add battery life support.
+- Provide a more comprehensive programming interface for a developer audience.

 ## Requirements